What's Unique About CodeSandbox

 dependency and shift through the examples sandboxes.

-We have a deployment integration with Now.
-When you want
+We have a deployment integration with Vercel.
+When you

-to create a production version of your sandbox you can click 'Deploy Now'.
-This
+want to create a production version of your sandbox you can click 'Deploy with

-URL.
-We then give this URL back which you can alias to any domain that you like.
+under a new URL.
+We then give this URL back which you can alias to any domain

 We are also adding support for other deployment providers in the near future!